Rajkumar Badole

-Rajkumar Badole (born 28 March 1963) is an Indian politician.
-He is a Bharatiya Janata Party member and had represented Arjuni Morgaon in 13th Maharashtra Legislative Assembly in Devendra Fadnavis ministry.
+Rajkumar Badole is an Indian politician.
+He is a member of the Bharatiya Janata Party and had represented Arjuni Morgaon in 13th Maharashtra Legislative Assembly in the First Fadnavis ministry.

-Early life

-Rajkumar Badole was born on 28 March 1963 in Gondia district of Maharashtra region.
-He completed his higher secondary education from Zilla Parishad School and then pursued Civil Engineering degree.
-After successful completion of his degree he joined Maharashtra State Irrigation Department as a Sectional Engineer in Buldhana District.
-He served the post from 1985 to 2008.

-Personal life

-Rajkumar Badole's mother's name is Gangabai and father's name is Sudam Badole.
-He is married to Mrs Sharda Badole.
-They have a daughter Shruti and two sons Aniket and Swapnil.
-His family, inspired by B. R. Ambedkar, follows Buddhism and he strongly believes in Buddhist philosophy.
-In July–August 2018, he became a Buddhist Samanera in Thailand.

 Political career

 Rajkumar Badole started his public life in 2009 when he was elected as BJP MLA for the first time from Sadak Arjuni constituency with a win of 39000 votes.
 In 2014, he was elected from Arjuni Morgaon and also served as a Cabinet Minister for the Department of Social Justice and Special Assistance of Maharashtra State and the Guardian Minister for Gondia District until June 2019.

-In 2013 he proposed changes to School Education departments' syllabus to include seniors into its Moral Values Education.